Eco Neighborhood – Sint Maarten

 Construction is managed by and executed by HoomStreet and Carib Housing – experts in alternative construction and renewable energy sources – together with volunteers and 3rd party local suppliers.

-Currently we are looking for donations or investors for small investment amounts that will help us:
+Currently we are looking for donations and or supporters for small investment amounts that will help us: